Hard Money Lenders California: Fast Funding for Real Estate

 If you’re exploring financing options for your next real estate venture in the Golden State, hard money lenders may offer the speed and flexibility you need.
 Here’s a brief overview of how hard money loans work:

-- Short-term loan: These loans typically have repayment periods ranging from 6 to 24 months, much shorter than the traditional 15- or 30-year mortgage term.
+• Short-term loan: These loans typically have repayment periods ranging from six to 24 months, much shorter than the traditional 15- or 30-year mortgage term.

-- Faster funding option: Hard money loans can be approved and funded within days, unlike traditional loans that take 30 to 50 days to close.
+• Faster funding: Hard money loans can be approved and funded within days, unlike traditional loans that take 40 to 50 days to close.

-- Less focus on creditworthiness: Approval is less dependent on your credit score or income history and more on the value of the property being financed.
+• Less focus on creditworthiness: Approval is less dependent on your credit score or income history.

-- More focus on property value: These loans use the property as collateral and are based on the asset’s loan-to-value ratio.
+• Greater scrutiny on the collateral: These loans use the property as collateral and are based on the asset’s loan-to-value ratio.

-- More flexibility: Hard money lenders can set flexible criteria, helping borrowers avoid foreclosure or secure loans that conventional lenders wouldn’t approve.
+• More flexibility: Hard money lenders can set flexible criteria, helping borrowers secure loans that conventional lenders wouldn’t approve and avoid foreclosure.

 What are hard money loans used for?